SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/sqs.md

 * **Rule Name**: AWS Accounts
 * **Applied at**: Ingest Time
 * **Scope (Specific Data)**: _sourceCategory=aws/observability/cloudtrail/logs

-Enter a parse expression to create an “account” field that maps to the alias you set for each sub account.
+* **Parse Expression**: Enter a parse expression to create an “account” field that maps to the alias you set for each sub account.
 For example, if you used the “dev” alias for an AWS account with ID "528560886094" and the “prod” alias for an AWS account with ID "567680881046", your parse expression would look like:

-**Parse Expression**:
 ```
 | json "recipientAccountId"
 // Manually map your aws account id with the AWS account alias you setup earlier for individual child account